Ghostmonday/MonsterWallet/REPORT.md

 - Final UI integration for swap quotes and transaction confirmation.

 ## Build Status
-Running `xcodebuild` now succeeds for the `KryptoClawApp` scheme on the iPhone 17 simulator after fixing the missing `for` argument in `WalletStateManager`.
-No compilation errors are reported.
+Running `xcodebuild` succeeds for the `KryptoClawApp` scheme.
+The app successfully launches and onboards on the iPhone 17 Simulator.

 ## Next Steps
 1. Address the remaining type issues in `TransactionSigner`.